rostools/cog-flow-intro/branching.md

 If you want your branch to refer to a specific issue, this can also be included in the branch name.
 For example, the branch name "feature/30-optimise-data-load-with-parquets" shows that the work on this branch includes a feature related to issue 30 which optimised the data loading process with parquets (which is a column-oriented data storage format)

-In addition, some teams include author initials in the branch names to keep track of developers' work, e.g., feature/skb-add-variance-plot.
+In addition, some teams include author initials in the branch names to keep track of developers' work, e.g., feature/skb-add-variance-plot. :warning: do we want to do that? :warning:

 These naming practices will help you avoid bad practices such as using numbers only and long branch names, as well as support consistency.
 Consistency in branch naming is important, so whenever you have chosen a convention, stick to it throughout the project to avoid confusion.